The Top Reasons Why People Bully

 "Sharon Valentino has helped me through so much!
 Since we started working together, just a few months ago, I already feel like I have more power and control over my life.
 I have let go of some very painful things, I have moved away from abusive relationships, and really gaining the skills and tools I need to keep myself safe and happy.
 She has taught me that I have the power to control my thoughts, my anxiety, and most of all my company.
 I really like how direct she is, it helps me get grounded and connect to myself.
 I can't wait to see where I am after working with her for a year!!!"

-Whether you're beginning to recognize bullying behaviors in yourself or you've been the victim of bullying, a therapist can help.
-You can learn to change your behavior and recover from the troubling effects of bullying by taking the first step today.
+Bullying of any form is a serious issue that needs to be addressed to stop the cycle of intimidation and abuse in whatever environment it is found.
+Informing yourself about bullying and acting against this aggressive problem is a first step in breaking this cycle.
+Whether you are beginning to recognize bullying behaviors in yourself or you have been the victim of bullying, a therapist can help.
+If you are aware you may be bullying someone else, you can learn to change your behavior and recover from the troubling effects of bullying by taking the first step.
 Learn more about the topics of this page below, through our menu and title.

 Commonly Asked Questions